code-for-venezuela/2019-april-codeathon/challenges/MIT-REA/README.md

 * Where are the graduates of Venezuelan universities abroad?
 From which universities?
 Where are they working?
 * Which universities in Venezuela have Computer Science programs?
 * Which institutions/organizations are promoting and developing tech talent in the country?

+TODO: I don't see a solution that doesn't involve self reporting and crowsourcing.
+Perhaps add some examples of the range of solutions to don't discourage people to try several things.
+Also, this sounds like a challenge that a bunch of teams. can help.

 ## Skills needed